-Environmental Impact Mitigation Measures Level of Significance after Mitigation Fransportation Impact 4.18-1: Construction of the Project would generate a temporary increase in traffic volumes on area roadways, which could conflict with a program plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities.
+Environmental Impact Mitigation Measures Level of Significance after Mitigation Fransportation to the second Impact 4.18-1: Construction of the Project would generate a temporary increase in traffic volumes on area roadways, which could conflict with a program plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities.
 Mitigation Measure 4.18-1: Construction and Decommissioning Traffic Management Plan.
 Prior to the issuance of construction or building permits and the issuance of decommissioning authorizations, the Project owner and/or its construction contractor shall prepare and submit a Traffic Management Plan to the Fresno County Public Works Department and the California Department of Transportation, District 6, as appropriate, for approval.
-The Traffic Management Plan must be prepared in accordance with both the California Department of Transportation Manual on Uniform Traffic Control Devices and Work Area Traffic Control Handbook and must include, but not be limited to, the following elements: Less than Significant Temporary Traffic Control (TTC) plan that addresses traffic safety and control through the work zone, including during temporary lane closures (if needed) to accommodate materials delivery, transmission line stringing activities, or any other utility connections; Identify the timing of deliveries of heavy equipment and building materials; Requirement for designated construction staff to be assigned as flaggers to direct traffic into and/or through temporary traffic control zones, as needed; • Requirement to place temporary signage, lighting, and traffic control devices if required, including, but not limited to, appropriate signage along access routes to indicate the presence of heavy vehicles and construction traffic; Ensure access for emergency vehicles to the Project site; Access to adjacent properties shall be maintained; • Specify both construction/decommissioning-related vehicle travel and oversize load haul routes, minimizing construction/decommissioning traffic during the a.m. and p.m. peak hour, distributing construction/decommissioning traffic flow across alternative routes to access the Project site, and avoiding residential neighborhoods to the maximum extent feasible.
-Requirement to obtain all necessary permits for the work within the road right of way or use of oversized/overweight vehicles that would utilize County-maintained roads, which may require California Highway Patrol or a pilot car escort.
-Copies of the approved traffic plan and issued permits shall be submitted to the Fresno County Divisions of Public Works and Planning.
-Applicant shall enter into a secured agreement with Fresno County to ensure that any County roads that are demonstrably damaged by Project-related activities are promptly repaired and, if necessary, paved, slurry-sealed, or reconstructed as per requirements of the state and/or Fresno County. • The Traffic Management Plan elements listed above would reduce the potentially significant effects of short-term and intermittent construction-related congestion caused by construction vehicles/equipment on local roadways.
+The Traffic Management Plan must be prepared in accordance with both the California Department of Transportation Manual on Uniform Traffic Control Devices and Work Area Traffic Control Handbook and must include, but not be limited to, the following elements: Temporary Traffic Control (TTC) plan that addresses traffic safety and control through the work zone, including during temporary lane closures (if needed) to accommodate materials delivery, transmission line stringing activities, or any other utility connections; Identify the timing of deliveries of heavy equipment and building materials; Requirement for designated construction staff to be assigned as flaggers to direct traffic into and/or through temporary traffic control zones, as needed; Requirement to place temporary signage, lighting, and traffic control devices if required, including, but not limited to, appropriate signage along access routes to indicate the presence of heavy vehicles and construction traffic; Ensure access for emergency vehicles to the Project site; Access to adjacent properties shall be maintained; Specify both construction/decommissioning traffic during the a.m. and p.m. peak hour, distributing construction/decommissioning traffic during the a.m. and p.m. peak hour, distributing construction/decommissioning traffic during the a.m. and p.m. peak hour, distributing avoiding residential neighborhoods to the maximum extent feasible.
+Requirement to obtain all necessary permits for the work within the road right of way or Less than Significant of short-term and intermittent construction-related congestion caused by construction vehicles/equipment on local roadways.
 Impact 4.18-2: The Project would not conflict or be inconsistent with CEQA Guidelines section 15074.3(b).
 No mitigation required Less than Significant